 Typically, bachelor’s degree programs take four years to complete, though that can vary based on transferred credits, testing out of classes and whether you are studying full-time or part-time.
 Completion time also varies if you have earned an associate degree in the same subject because that experience may count toward the first two years of a bachelor’s degree program—meaning your bachelor’s degree could only take an additional two years to attain.

-Harrison offers bachelor’s degrees in business, criminal justice, information technology and health sciences.
+Harrison offers bachelor’s degrees in health sciences, and nursing.
 We also have a wide selection of online courses to make earning your degree as convenient as possible.
 Learn more about our degree and course options by visiting the degrees page.

 If you are stuck in a dead-end job and are ready to move forward, earning your degree can set you on the right path to advancing in a rewarding career.
 A bachelor’s degree from Harrison provides the skills you need to pursue your desired profession and eventually move up in the field.